Streamlining card operations in a global bank’s Latin American arm.

 Immersive workshops mapped the customer journey, measuring the time it took for customers to have their card reactivated after a dispute.

-150 pain points where identified and analysed to determine 10 root cause themes.
+150 pain points were identified and analysed to determine 10 root cause themes.
 Thinking creatively, we designed 33 solutions, 20 of which were prioritised to implement in the short and mid term.

-Initiatives where assigned to individual leaders, and detailed execution plans were created by working together with the business.
-A Journey Owner was appointed by the local operation, and full time support of an on-the-ground global resource was provided during the first six months of implementation.
+Initiatives were assigned to individual leaders, and detailed execution plans for process improvement were created by working together with the business.
+A Journey Owner was appointed by the local operation, and full time support of an on-the-ground global resource was provided during the first six months of process improvement implementation.